starryangt/thoth/README.md

 * Does this work on Linux/OSX?

   Actually, it does.
 I developed it mostly in mono on linux.
 You do need v4.0 of the mono runtime because ZipFile wasn't implemented till then.

-* Why is there so little epub metadata configuring?

-  Because I'm lazy.

-* Why no GUI?

-  Because GUIs are hard and I'll have to use an imperative library to do it and I'll actually have to with runtime errors.

-* Why not the HTMLAgilityPack?

-  Three reasons:
-    1. There apparently isn't online documentation.
-Wat.
-At least NSoup is basically verbatim JSoup, so I can use their docs.
-    2. License.
-Not a big deal, but NSoup is under a more permissive license.
-    3. Up-to-date-ness.
-Apparently the HTMLAgilityPack hasn't been updated since 2012.
-Wat.